netshade/yetifactory-clj/README.md

 * Remove yetifactory name, come up with a better name
 * Remove my specific blog styling, keep in a separate branch.
 Maybe.
 * `grep -ri 'TODO' .`
+* A 500 page
+* Pagination, probably for when I write > 20 blog posts

 The command line driver is available in `bin/live`, and may be configured in a shell file avaliable in `$HOME/.blog`.
 See the configuration section for